GBT/MUSTANG-2 9" resolution imaging of the SZ effect in MS0735.6+7421: Confirmation of the SZ Cavities through direct imaging: The suppression factor

 where the subscript $cav$ indicates that the integration is performed over the cavity and $d\ell$ indicates that it is along the line of sight.
-We can then determine the change in SZ flux density by considering the difference $\delta i(x) = j(x)\tau_{cav} - i(x)\tau_{cav}$. $i(x)$ is the Planck distribution and its product with $\tau$ determines the scattering of photons from $x$ to other frequencies, while $j$ governs the scattering of photons to $x$ from other frequencies.
-From \citet{Ensslin2000}, $j$ is given by:

-where $P(t;p)$ is the photon redistribution function for a mono-energetic electron distribution and $f_e(p)$ is the electron momentum spectrum.
-We use the analytic form of $P(t;p)$ derived in the appendix of \citet{Ensslin2000}.
-We can now rewrite $\delta i(x)$ in terms of the the SZ spectral shape $g(x)$ and the spectrum for the electron distribution within the cavity as:
+We can then determine the change in SZ flux density by considering the difference $\delta i(x) = j(x)\tau_{cav} - i(x)\tau_{cav}$.
+Here, $i(x)$ is the Planck distribution, and its product with $\tau$ determines the scattering of photons from $x$ to other frequencies, while $j$ governs the scattering of photons to $x$ from other frequencies.
+From \citet{Ensslin2000}, $j$ is given by where $P(t;p)$ is the photon redistribution function for a mono-energetic electron distribution and $f_e(p)$ is the electron momentum spectrum.
+We used the analytic form of $P(t;p)$ derived in the appendix of \citet{Ensslin2000}.
+We can now rewrite $\delta i(x)$ in terms of the the SZ spectral shape, $g(x)$, and the spectrum for the electron distribution within the cavity as

-where $y_{cav}$ is the amplitude of the Compton-y in the cavity, which is itself given by \cite{Ensslin2000}:
+where $y_{cav}$ is the amplitude of the Compton-y in the cavity, which is given by \cite{Ensslin2000}: